igorkulman/coding-journal/content/post/2020/few-reasons-mkmapview-crashes/index.md

 }
 {{< /highlight >}}

-## Crashing when animating annotation position changes
+### Crashing when animating annotation position changes

 The second crash I encountered was a bit more tricky.
 The application started crashing when I implemented [animating the annotation position changes](/animating-annotation-position-change-on-ios).

 The way this works is you have a collection of your annotation objects, each has a `coordinate` property that needs to be `@objc dynamic` because `MKMapView` uses KVO to observe it.
-If you just update the property, the annotation changes its position on the map.
+When you update this property the annotation changes its position on the map.

-If you want to animate the position change on the map, you need to wrap the property change into `UIView.animate`.
+If you want to animate the position change on the map, you need to wrap the `coordinate` property assignment into `UIView.animate`.
 Doing this the application started crashing when the user moved the map, or zoomed it, or sometimes just after a while with the user not doing anything a all

 The exception said